Stop and identify statutes: Arrest

 A detention requires only that police have reasonable suspicion that a person is involved in criminal activity.
 However, to make an arrest, an officer must have probable cause to believe that the person has committed a crime.
 Some states require police to inform the person of the intent to make the arrest and the cause for the arrest.
-But it is not always obvious when a detention becomes an arrest.
+However, it is not always obvious when a detention becomes an arrest.
 After making an arrest, police may search a person, their belongings, and their immediate surroundings.

 Whether an arrested person must identify himself or herself may depend on the jurisdiction in which the arrest occurs.
 On June 23, 2022, the Supreme Court of the United States voted six to three in the decision Vega v.
-Tekoh that police may not be sued for failing to administer Miranda warning.
+Tekoh that police may not be sued for failing to administer a Miranda warning.
 However, Miranda does not apply to biographical data necessary to complete booking.
 It is not clear whether a "stop and identify" law could compel giving one's name after being arrested, although some states have laws that specifically require an arrested person to give their name and other biographical information, and some state courts have held that refusal to give one's name constitutes obstructing a public officer.
 As a practical matter, an arrested person who refused to give their name would have little chance of obtaining a prompt release.